-- In a bowl, mix pineapple with juice (reserve 3 Tablespoons for later) brown sugar, vinegar, bell pepper, green onion, garlic ginger, and ketchup.
+- In a bowl, mix pineapple with juice (reserve 3 Tablespoons for later) brown sugar, vinegar, bell pepper, onion, garlic ginger, and ketchup.
 Pour this mixture over the chicken

 - Cook on low for 7-8 hours or high for 3-4 hours.
 See the next step regarding the last 30 minutes of cook time.